unkokaeru/bilbois/content/Organised/University of Lincoln/Enterprise Project/Enterprise Project Briefing.md

 1. Problems they compete to solve.
 2. Solutions they compete to provide.
-3. Employee-types they compete to hire.
+3. Employees they compete to hire.
 4. Brands they compete to build.
 5. Locations they compete to work within.